AlecTroemel/notes/Java_SE.md

 ```

 ### MVC
-stands for Model View Controller
+stands for Model View Controller and is a design pattern that separates the functionality and user interface
 Model: the behavior and actions of the application